Reading Time: 4 minutes

 The Absurd Returns

 Albert Camus called this tension the absurd: the clash between our hunger for meaning and the universe’s indifference.
-He saw life as a rebellion against meaninglessness – a struggle worth embracing even without guarantee.
+He saw life as a rebellion against meaninglessness – a struggle worth embracing even without a guarantee.
 In the age of AI, the absurd has taken on a digital form.

 We scroll endlessly for fulfilment that never comes.
 We chase perfection through optimisation, yet each update leaves us emptier than before.
 Our boulder is the algorithm; our hill, the infinite feed.